FWDekker/mommy/README.md

-when choosing a compliment, mommy looks at all the compliments in both `MOMMY_COMPLIMENTS` and `MOMMY_COMPLIMENTS_CUSTOM`. so, add your own compliments to `MOMMY_COMPLIMENTS_CUSTOM`. if you want to disable the default compliments and only use your custom compliments, just set `MOMMY_COMPLIMENTS=""`~
+when choosing a compliment, mommy looks at all the compliments in both `MOMMY_COMPLIMENTS` and `MOMMY_COMPLIMENTS_CUSTOM`. so, add your own compliments to `MOMMY_COMPLIMENTS_CUSTOM`. if you want to disable the default compliments and only use your custom compliments, additionally set `MOMMY_COMPLIMENTS=""`~

 inside compliments and encouragements, you can use several variables: